 Other free VPNs will have a connection limit, meaning that while it may be compatible with all your devices it won’t be able to run on them all at once.
 We check all the small print so you know just what you’re getting before you download the VPN.

 It’s no secret that a hugely popular use for VPNs is to gain access to streaming services like Netflix and BBC iPlayer.
 However, maintaining access to streaming sites requires a lot of resources from a VPN service, so it may not be guaranteed in a free VPN.

 The same goes for torrenting – all that bandwidth costs money, so you may have to pay to get access to VPN servers that allow it.

 Some products proclaiming to be a VPN can be nothing more than a placebo.
 If it doesn’t have the right security standards, like AES-256 encryption and the OpenVPN protocol, it’s not actually doing anything to protect your privacy.

 You’ll rarely get as much choice with a free VPN, but as a bare minimum you should make sure that it’s doing its job.

 Logging policies are the single biggest danger when choosing a free VPN.
 Many free VPN services that don’t charge a fee make their money by selling your data.

 A lot of free VPNs don’t put time or effort into designing a clean and simple app.
 The very worst will shove pop-ups in your face and fill their app with obnoxious ads.

-We’ve tested dozens of VPNs, and we’ve seen the best (and the worst) programs the industry has to offer.
+We’ve tested dozens of free VPNs, and we’ve seen the best (and the worst) programs the industry has to offer.
 We’ll always fully explain just what we do and don’t like about using any VPN.